 To protect yourself from crime:

-- don't walk alone
+- don't walk alone, including on beaches

 - don't carry bags that are easy to snatch